+- Spain;

+- UK; and

-- Spain; - UK; - International (North America, Chile, Portugal and Qatar); and - Broadspectrum (until completion of the sale process).
+- International (North America, Chile, Portugal and Qatar).

 Spain

 In Spain, the Group conducts its infrastructure and facility maintenance and management activities, as well as its waste management and urban services activities, primarily through Ferrovial Servicios.
 Ferrovial Services in Spain is the result of the integration of activities performed by Cespa (environmental services) into Ferrovial Servicios (infrastructure management and facility management).
 As a result of this integration, Ferrovial Servicios provides end-to-end solutions which meet clients' current and future needs, with a broad range of services split into three business lines: